IncludeSecurity/RTSPhuzz/FuzzerRun.md

 * The live555MediaServer binary will be at mediaServer/live555MediaServer

 ### Fuzzing
-To fuzz, the server can be run in the following manner:
+To setup a basic fuzz run (not time nor parallelism optimized), the server can be run in the following manner:
 ```
 while true; do ./live555MediaServer; sleep 65; done;
 ```